 Cozumel is a popular cruise port and vacation spot, and a lot of visitors spend their time on silvery white sandy beaches, enjoying swaying palm trees and an azure blue ocean.

 Others spend their days at all inclusive resorts and easily fill two weeks with activities.
 However long you’re spending here, you can find plenty of things to see and do, for all ages and interests.
-(Hint: One of them is scuba diving!)
+(Hint: Scuba diving in Cozumel is especially popular!)

-ⓘ TIP: If you only have one day in Cozumel, many of these activities can be done on your own or by booking a private guide.
+ⓘ TIP: If you only have one day in Cozumel, you can do many of these activities on your own.
+However, you’ll make better use of your time with a tour.
 Self-booked tours are less crowded and often cheaper than cruise ship shore excursions.
+(We recommend Get Your Guide.)

 Want to see crocodiles and exotic birds, explore the El Caracol Mayan ruins or simply relax in a hammock on a stunning white sand beach?
-If you’re a nature lover, then 2500-acre Punta Sur ecological reserve is a must, with crystal clear water and a reef that is perfect for drift snorkeling.
+If you’re a nature lover, then 2500-acre Punta Sur is a must.
+Also known as Faro Celerain Ecological Reserve, you can enjoy crystal clear water and a reef that is perfect for drift snorkeling.
 Or perhaps you’d like to visit the Faro Celerain Lighthouse, which contains a small maritime museum – you can climb to the top to admire the view!

-Punta Sur Eco Park is one of four parks on Cozumel (the others are Chankanaab, San Gervasio, and Museo de la Isla).
+Punta Sur Ecological Park is one of four parks on Cozumel.
+The others are Chankanaab Beach Adventure Park, San Gervasio Mayan Archaeological Site, and Museo de la Isla).

 ⓘ TIP: This private jeep tour takes you to two of the most famous eco parks on all of the island, Punta Sur & Chankanaab.
 It includes tequila, snorkeling, lunch, and much more.